Skip to Content

 Learner or first time owner?
 Car insurance explained.

-Published 15th October 2021Read Time 11 min
+Published 15th October 2021Read Time 16 min

-You've got the theory test, the learner permit, the lessons, picked out your first car - now it's time to get your own car insurance policy.
-While the process can feel like a mystery or a learning curve, it doesn't have to be.
-Here's our guide to what you need and what the options mean.
+You’ve got the theory test, the learner permit, the lessons, and picked out your first car – now it’s time to get your own car insurance policy.
+While the process can feel like a mystery or a learning curve, it doesn’t have to be.
+Here’s our guide to what you need and what the options mean.

 Why do I need car insurance?

 As well as being required by law, having car insurance means that if you are involved in a road incident, you won’t find yourself having to pay for all the damage to another driver’s vehicle yourself.
-Depending on the policy, you might also be covered for damage to your own car, and/or your car being stolen or set on fire.
+Depending on the policy, you might also be covered for damage to your car and/or your car being stolen or set on fire.

 Generally, when there is an incident, the insurer of whoever is at fault covers the other driver’s car.
 You can find out more about making a claim after an incident here.